timotholt/alab-316.2.1/README.md

 2. Move your ship to any square on the board with the mouse.
 The DOM is updated to draw the ship in the square you click on.

-3. To help you find hii, use your ears to listen to the sonar.
+3. To help you find him, use your ears to listen to the sonar.
 Higher pings = closer.
 Lower pings = farther.
 The difference is subtle!

 4. When you get withion 3 spaces of the stranded sailor, you will see him!